Dear R eaders:

 area again and again during that project.

-A century and a
+A century and a half

-half later, the University of Massachusetts
+later, the University of Massachusetts at

-at Amherst was home to two world-renown
+Amherst was home to two world-renown experts

-experts on mushrooms, Drs.
-Margaret E. and
+on mushrooms, Drs.
+Margaret E. and Howard E.

-Howard E. Bigelow.
-The couple lived in
+Bigelow.
+The couple lived in Conway at the

-Conway at the time.
-When they hosted
+time.
+When they hosted mycologists from

-mycologists from around the world, they
+around the world, they often took them out

-often took them out for some recreational
+for some recreational fungal foraging.

-fungal foraging.
-According to one
+According to one acquaintance, Cricket Hill

-favorite destination.
-Whether the Bigelows
+was their favorite destination.
+Whether the

-discovered the richness of the Cricket Hill
+Bigelows discovered the richness of the

-mycoflora on their own or learned about it
+Cricket Hill mycoflora on their own or

-(From Deane Lee, Conway
+Deane Lee, Conway 1767-1967,

 Town of Conway, 1967)

-In autumn 1981,
+In autumn 1981, my

-my wife, Nancy Mosher McMaster, then a
+wife, Nancy Mosher McMaster, then a

 graduate student, enrolled in a mycology

-course at UMass taught by Margaret Bigelow.
+course at UMass taught by Margaret

-One of the first sites they visited was
+Bigelow.
+One of the first sites they

-set aside as Conway State Forest.
-Professor
+then had been set aside as Conway State

-Bigelow and her students wandered through
+Forest.
+Professor Bigelow and her students

-the forest collecting specimens and placing
+wandered through the forest collecting

-them in large wicker baskets.
-Back in the
+specimens and placing them in large wicker

-laboratory at UMass, they immediately
+baskets.
+Back in the laboratory at UMass,

-dissected, examined, and drew each fungal
+they immediately dissected, examined, and

-treasure before it was reduced to an oozing,
+drew each fungal treasure before it was

-gelatinous mass.
+reduced to an oozing, gelatinous mass.

-Orra's original
+Orra's original album

-album came to Smith College thanks to the
+came to Smith College thanks to the

 generosity of the Hitchcock's youngest